British Indians: Radio

-Social issues
+British Indians achievements in other fields

 Politics

 David Ochterlony Dyce Sombre was the first British politician of Indian descent to win a seat in parliament; he was elected to represent the Sudbury constituency in July 1841, but was removed in April 1842 due to bribery in the election.
 Dadabhai Naoroji was the second British Indian politician to win a seat in parliament; he was elected as a Liberal MP for Finsbury in 1892.

 British Indians have historically tended to vote for the Labour Party, due to strong links with local party branches and a degree of community voting, but it has been argued that the assimilation of younger British Indians and the consequent weakening of community bonds and parental political ties, this relationship has started to break down.
 The Conservative Party's modernisation and efforts to attract British Indian voters have also contributed to changing political affiliations.

 The Ethnic Minority British Election Study estimated that 61 per cent of British Indians voted Labour in the 2010 general election, 24 per cent Conservative and 13 per cent Liberal Democrat.
 A 2019 analysis by the Runnymede Trust estimated that, in the 2010 general election, 57 per cent of British Indians voted for the Labour Party and 30 per cent voted for the Conservative Party.
 Academic research in the build-up to the 2015 general election indicated that 69 per cent of British Indians supported Labour and 24 per cent the Conservatives.

-In 2015, the safest Conservative Party seat in the UK was given to a British Indian, Rishi Sunak.
+First elected as a Conservative Party MP in 2015, Rishi Sunak became the first UK Prime Minister from a British Indian background in October 2022, holding the position until the Conservatives' July 2024 general election loss.
 Shami Chakrabarti, who was born to Indian immigrant parents, is one of a few British Indian life peers.
 Others include Lord Desai who is of Gujarati descent.